joshuar/go-hass-agent/docs/BREAKING_CHANGES.md

 ##### Run the upgrade command

-An `upgrade` command has been added to Go Hass Agent that will attempt to migrate a preferences file from an older version to the location and format used by the new version.
+The `upgrade` command has been added to Go Hass Agent that will attempt to migrate a preferences file from an older version to the location and format used by the new version.
 It uses reasonable efforts to migrate but may not succeed and is harmless to run regardless. **It is the recommended remediation for this